rackerlabs/mimic/README.md

 ## Cloud Load Balancer ##
 1. LIST load balancers - Lists the load balancers created in mimic
-2. CREATE load balancer - Creates a load balancer
+2. CREATE load balancer - Creates a load balancer *(look at the 'Errors or unusual behaviors supported for cloud load balancers' below)*
 3. GET load balancer - Returns the load balancer if it exists, else 404
 4. DELETE load balancer - Deletes the load balancer if it exists, else returns 404
 5. LIST nodes - Lists the nodes on the load balancer